DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 trajectory the Volkskrant building has taken with regard to the initial ideological ambitions of the ex-squatters of Urban Resort.
-Performative defiance, we argue, describes the mode of engagement with the political and economic realities that, more or less, consciously accepts the likelihood of its own failure, yet understands it in terms of *failing forward.* This is to say that while working towards a likely point at which the project is co-opted by forces one cannot control anymore (and
+Performative defiance, we argue, describes the mode of engagement with the political and economic realities that, more or less consciously, accepts the likelihood of its own failure, yet understands it in terms of *failing forward.* This is to say that while working towards a likely point at which the project is co-opted by forces one cannot control anymore (and